WSMorrison/BricksThenMadeNow/README.md

 <hr>
 <br>

 A flowchart was developed to track a user or staff member's movement through the site.
-Their actions ultimately effect the database that stores not only information about the items available, but information about what a customer has purchased.
+Their actions ultimately effect the database that stores not only information about the Items available, but information about what a customer has purchased.
 This is important, because some of the purchases are of digital goods which remain available for download on the site when the customer is logged in.

 ![Bricks Then Made Now Flowchart](/assets/readme-images/flowchart.jpg)